 Blockade causing bottlenecks in container movement

-A vessel bound for Singapore today delayed its departure from Chattogram port as a good number of its export containers failed to reach on time amid a nationwide blockade that began yesterday.
+A vessel bound for Singapore yesterday delayed its departure from Chattogram port as a good number of its export containers failed to reach on time amid a nationwide blockade that began on Tuesday.

-The Panama-flagged Sky Wind had berthed at the third jetty of the New Mooring Container Terminal on Monday with departure scheduled for 11:00am today.
+The Panama-flagged Sky Wind had berthed at the third jetty of the New Mooring Container Terminal on Monday with departure scheduled for 11:00am on Wednesday.

 The ship was booked to carry 1,040 TEUs (twenty-foot equivalent units) of export containers but only 700 TEUs could be loaded on the time.